 - Cruise ship companies do not offer training facilities on board ship, but you would complete an induction.

 - With experience, you may gain promotion within your trade or profession, either with the cruise line you are working for or by moving to other companies.

-- After a spell with a cruise line, you may decide to return to shore-based work in order to pursue your career.
+- After working at sea with a cruise line, you may decide to return to shore-based work in order to pursue your career.